 - Not vaccinating can result in disease or even death.

-- Unvaccinated children and adults pose a threat to the population of people unable to receive vaccinations due to weakened immune systems, such as those with leukemia, who rely on the general public being vaccinated to reduce their risk of exposure.
+- Unvaccinated children and adults pose a threat to the population of people unable to receive vaccinations due to age or due to weakened immune systems, such as those with leukemia, who rely on the general public being vaccinated to reduce their risk of exposure.

 - Social implications may include exclusion and quarantine.
 If there is an outbreak in a community, parents may be asked to remove their unvaccinated child from organized events and activities due to the threat of transmission.